jotterson/sbom-validator/README.md

   'bootstrap' SBOM, or to create intermediate SBOMs during the build process.
-* `edit-sbom.py` -- a simple TUI edit tool allows the BUILD OUTPUT" option to be set on SBOM files.
+* `edit-sbom.py` -- a simple TUI edit tool allows the `*THIRD-PARTY*` comment to be set on SBOM files, and license to bet set on the files, too.
   Perhaps more features will be added later, this is what I needed right now.
 * `merge-and-test.py` -- This is used to test and create a 'release'